 Herbs are found virtually everywhere, even in your own backyard!
 Some are even mistaken for weeds!

 Here are some examples of common and not-so-common herbs that are packed with health benefits you didn’t know about.
-Take note that this is not a complete list of herbs that boasts of numerous health benefits.

 This herb is commonly used to treat arthritis, digestive problems, and high cholesterol.
 It also acts as a diuretic.
 It helps boost the immune system as well.
 Its chlorophyll content is great for reducing bad breath and body odor.